mm6/InternetOfThingsCourse/projects/project1/SimpleHTTPClient.md

 ```
 /*
 Author: mm6 with various code snippets taken from Particle.io.
+This firmware generates periodic heartbeats from an Argon.
 */

 // Setting DEBUG == true generates debugging output to a shell.
-// Install the Particle CLI and enter the command:
+// To view these messages, install the Particle CLI and enter the command:
 // particle serial monitor

 boolean DEBUG = true;

 // Establish the number of seconds to wait until calling the server.